 Malaysians who would like to work in Singapore to earn in Singapore dollars but spend in Malaysian Ringgit can live in Johor and commute to and from Singapore, as well.
 The HSR and RTS is also expected to push up prices of property in Iskandar and Johor Bahru.

 Iskandar is also starting to see more investments flowing in from manufacturing, logistics, electronics, oleochemicals and petrochemicals, healthcare, finance, food processing, tourism and education.
-Over RM150 billion in investment commitments were made in Iskandar by 2015, with more slated to come.
+Over RM150 bil in investment commitments were made in Iskandar by 2015, with more slated to come.

 ZUU Online aims to help individuals enhance their financial literacy and deepen understanding of the investment arena.